sunnybala/sunnybala.github.io/_posts/2018-09-10-python-etch-a-sketch.md

 <img src="https://raw.githubusercontent.com/sunnybala/sunnybala.github.io/master/assets/etch-pic-to-graph.PNG" class="center"/>

 Some pictures will have many graphs and not all of them connect.
 For example, the grass/dirt at the bottom of the elephant picture.
-Since the etch-a-sketch can't make jumps, I take the largest available graph that I can.
+Since the etch-a-sketch can't make jumps, I take the largest network that I can find.
 This gives me a simple picture that's actually achievable on the etch-a-sketch.

 Now that I have a single graph of points, I need to come up with what instructions to tell the motors.
 My strategy follows a standard depth first search approach.
 I'll start at the leftmost point in the graph.
 From there, I'll traverse nearby nodes, arbitrarily picking neighbors.
 If there are no neighbors at a given node, I backtrack to the last juncture and try a different route.
 My goal is to hit every node.
 I'm totally okay with retracing since the etch-a-sketch lines are pretty thin on first pass anyway.